vamshidhar-pandrapagada/Self-Driving-Car/Behavioral-Cloning/README.md

 In this step of augmentation, adjust the brightness of the images by selecting a random intensity level for each image.
 Intensity level is selected at random to simulate different sunlight conditions in a day.
 A darker intensity can be as close to driving at night.

+Open CV reads images in BGR format.
+We  first conver images from BGR to HSV(Hue-Saturation-Value) and randomly alter V value to change brightenss and finally convert the image back to RGB.
+Drive.py in autonomous mode also gets the images from simulator using PIL image library which reads in RGB format.

 Here are few examples of images after adjusting the brightness.
 ![png](output_9_0.png)